Can Witnesses or Experts Testify on Behalf of a Sexual Abuse Victim?

 You (the Victim)

 As the victim, you will essentially be the primary witness in your case.
 You know what happened to you; you experienced it, and you can tell the jury directly about everything you know.
-Our sexual abuse victim lawyers will usually request to call you as a witness in your own case, but we understand that this might not be possible.
+Our sexual abuse victim lawyers will usually want to call you as a witness in your own case, but we understand that this might not be possible.

 Discussing what happened to you can result in re-traumatizing a sexual assault survivor, potentially making them relive what happened and increasing their pain.
 As such, we will sometimes be able to push the defendant to settle the case so that you can avoid testifying entirely or else supply evidence through other witnesses to avoid the need for you to take the stand.
-Sometimes victims cannot remember the events or were drugged or unconscious at the time of the abuse, making their ability to testify directly about events unlikely.
+Sometimes, victims cannot remember the events or were drugged or unconscious at the time of the abuse, making their ability to testify directly about events unlikely.

 Eyewitnesses